-For one, you may not be sure how much time it will take to get your lawn where it ought to be.
+For one, you may not be sure how much time it will take to fix your lawn.
 And without any lawn care expertise of your own, you might feel concerned that you’ll make the wrong choices and prolong the process.

 It may all feel a bit overwhelming.
-You just want to fix your lawn with as few headaches as possible.
+You just want to restore your lawn with as few headaches as possible.

 That’s why you’re looking to understand the best methods to achieve your goals.
-You’d like a realistic timeline of how much time it will take—as well as what actually needs to be done to get started on transforming your lawn.
+You’d like a realistic timeline of how much time it will take, as well as what actually needs to be done to get started on improving your lawn.

 Defining an Ugly Lawn

 Before we delve any deeper into the timeline for fixing an ugly lawn, it’s important that we define what an “ugly lawn” actually means in the context of this article.
 The words “ugly lawn” could have different meanings to different people, so we want to be clear in order to set realistic expectations.

 The “Absolutely Terrible” Lawn

 This is the lawn that has more bare spots with crabgrass and weeds taking over than it does healthy grass.
 The lawn is so bad that it’s going to need a complete renovation to get grass growing again.
 Whether it’s insect damage, lawn disease, neglect, or all of the above, when we talk about the “absolutely terrible” lawn, we’re talking about a lawn that has major problems.